 University of Michigan does not offer early decision but does offer early action.

-The Early Action deadline is November 1, which is coming up fast!
-UMich Ann Arbor will release EA admissions decisions no later than December 24.
+🗓️ The Early Action deadline is November 1.
+University of Michigan will release EA admissions decisions no later than January 31.

-Getting into UMich Ann Arbor is very difficult.
+UMich Ann Arbor is a very difficult school to get into.
 UMich Ann Arbor evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 Schools that are very difficult to get into, like UMich Ann Arbor, accept fewer than 60% of all applicants.
 At least 50% of all admitted students have GPAs in the top 10% of their high school class and scored over 1230 on the SAT and over 26 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you're strong.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you're strong.

 |Academic GPA||Very Important|